- Written by Dr.Mehmet Demircioglu

 A short walk outside can be controlled.
 You can stay in shade, avoid heat, keep the scalp dry, and return indoors quickly if you feel warm or uncomfortable.
 A beach day is harder to control because sun, wind, sweat, sand, towels, saltwater, sunscreen, hats, and social pressure all arrive together.

 When I assess this question, I do not ask only whether the grafts are secure.
-I ask what will touch the scalp, how long the exposure will last, whether the patient will sweat, whether the hat is loose, whether the skin has fully closed, and whether the patient can avoid rubbing.
+I ask what will touch the scalp, how long the exposure will last, whether you will sweat, whether the hat is loose, whether the skin has fully closed, and whether you can avoid rubbing.
 Those details matter more than the word beach.

 With sun after a hair transplant, strong light on healing skin deserves caution.
-The beach adds another layer because the patient is usually exposed for longer and is more likely to wipe sweat, adjust a hat, lie down, or decide that one quick swim will be harmless.
+The beach adds another layer because you are usually exposed for longer and are more likely to wipe sweat, adjust a hat, lie down, or decide that one quick swim will be harmless.

 The danger is rarely one small moment.
 It is the combination of repeated small irritations.
 A little heat, a little sweat, a towel rub, a tight hat, and a brief swim can turn into a recovery environment that is no longer controlled.

 If the operation was uncomplicated and the scalp is healing as expected, sitting in shade near the beach may become more reasonable after the first 10 to 14 days.
-I still want the patient to think like someone recovering from surgery, not like someone on a normal holiday.
+I still want you to think like someone recovering from surgery, not like someone on a normal holiday.

 The recipient area should be dry, the scabs should be coming away normally or already gone, and there should be no fresh bleeding, increasing pain, discharge, open skin, or worsening redness.
 The hat should be loose and clean.
 Nothing should drag across the hairline when it is put on or removed.